Daniel-KM/Omeka-plugin-Stats/README.md

 - Only pages of the public theme are counted.
 - Reload of a page generates a new hit (no check).
 - IP can be hashed or not saved for privacy.
-- Currently, direct downloads of original files are not counted.
 - Currently, screen sizes is not detected.